Frequently Asked Questions

 What do I need to bring?

-Your instrument, music for your performance class (including the piano accompaniment), any specific things you need to prepare for your short workshops, such as a troublesome technical passage or Baroque piece, a pencil for the rehearsal and pocket money if you want to visit the trade stands.
+Your instrument, music for your performance class (including the piano accompaniment), any specific things you need to prepare for your short workshops, such as a troublesome reed or orchestral excerpt, a pencil for the rehearsal and pocket money if you want to visit the trade stands.
 Snacks and a drink may also be a good idea.

 Is lunch included?